 Now for a very quick look at what Kate is wearing in the new pictures.

 The woven shirt looks like it could be a Jaeger style, the brand’s Fine Stripe Roll-Sleeve style.
 The shirt is 100% linen with a front pocket, relaxed silhouette, and 3/4-length sleeve.
 It is available on the John Lewis US site ($133) and also on the Jaeger site (£99, about $126 at today’s exchange rates).
 Our thanks to Middleton Maven for her ID of this piece.

 UPDATE May 20: In watching the BBC interview it looks like Kate’s shirt pocket is different than that seen on the Jaeger shirt.
 I will hunt for better photos and/or video to see if I can get a screengrab.
 A big “thank you” to Giulia for noticing and tweeting about this.
 It is difficult to see in this screengrab from The Sun’s video, but there is a button at the top of the pocket.

 UPDATE: It appears the Duchess was wearing a piece by Jaeger, the British retailer’s Linen Aqua Shirt.

-The piece is 100% linen with three-quarter sleeves, tabs to keep the rolled-up sleeves in place, a back yoke and button front.
+The piece is 100% linen with three-quarter sleeves, tabs to keep the rolled-up sleeves in place, a back yoke, and a button front.

 The Duchess has worn the brand’s linen shirts before; below you see her in one when hiking in the Himalayas during the Bhutan visit.